faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures4_lecture.md

 There are two ways, somewhat parallel to the `MyStructure := ...` *vs* `Mystructure where ...` syntaxes.
-* The syntax `with` instructs Lean to take all possible labels from that term and to only ask for the remaining ones: it works when using the `:=` construction.
+* The syntax `with` instructs Lean to take all possible labels from that term and to only ask for the remaining ones, and it works when using the `:=` construction:

+        example (x : OneNat) : TwoNat := {x with snd := 37}

     Calling `with` triggers both
     * collecting all useful fields from a term; and
     * discharging all useless ones.

-    Both can be used independently.
+    These features can be applied simultaneously and independently.
 * The syntax `__` has the same behaviour, and works when using the `where` construction.

 In both cases, the "extra-fields" are forgotten, and thrown away.